NLeSC/python-template/{{cookiecutter.project_slug}}/README.md

 * We recommend writing the documentation using Restructured Text (reST)
   - [Restructured Text (reST) and Sphinx CheatSheet](http://openalea.gforge.inria.fr/doc/openalea/doc/_build/html/source/sphinx/rest_syntax.html)
 * To put the documentation on [Read the Docs](https://readthedocs.org), log in to your Read the Docs account, and import the repository (under 'My Projects').

+### CITATION.cff

+* To allow others to cite your software, add a `CITATION.cff` file
+* It only makes sense to do this once there is something to cite (e.g., a software release with a DOI).
+* To generate a CITATION.cff file given a DOI, use [doi2cff](https://github.com/citation-file-format/doi2cff).

 Documentation
 -------------